nblilili/Learn-vuepress/docs/en/01_o2o_video/04_basic_func/02_achieve/Android.md

 ## Media parameter setting

-One-to-One video calls support the integration of smart hardware devices, and media parameters need to be set before a call is initiated:
+One-to-one video calls support the integration of smart hardware devices, and media parameters need to be set before a call is initiated:

 ``````java